FromTheo/FromTheo/README.md

 I'm passionate about **quantitative finance**, **machine learning**, and **stochastic modeling**.
 I enjoy implementing research papers, developing efficient numerical methods, and exploring the intersection between **maths and code**.

-Feel free to reach out if you’d like to discuss research!
+Feel free to reach out if you’d like to discuss quantitative research!

 ### 🧠 Languages